tpetricek/tomasp.net/source/academic/papers/pivot.md

      requires expert programming skills.
 In this paper, we describe the design of a data exploration language that makes the task more accessible by embedding advanced programming concepts into a simple core language.
- - tags: academic, publication, top
+ - tags: academic, publication, top, home
- - layout: paper
+ - layout: article
+ - icon: fa fa-table
  - date: 12 April 2017
  - title: Data exploration through dot-driven development
  - subtitle: Tomas Petricek.
 In proceedings of ECOOP 2017.